joelemley/PhD/README.md

 This repository contains code needed to duplicate experiments described in my PhD Thesis.

-It will be updated with described source code on or before January 31, 2020.
+It will be updated with described source code on or before February 15, 2020.